 3.5.8 Liaison statements

-Liaison statements may be prepared to convey important information to, or request information from, other Groups.
+Liaison statements may be prepared to convey important information to, or request information from, other ITU Groups or non-ITU Groups.
 They should clearly indicate the source and recipient Group(s), the subject of the liaison and the action needed, if any.
 In the case of multi-destination liaison statements, it is helpful to indicate, when appropriate, i) any "principal" recipient Group, ii) those Groups from which action is required, iii) those Groups to which the document is sent for information only.
 It is also helpful if the statement includes a date by which the recipient Group(s) should respond and a contact point for informal discussions.

-3.5.9 "Blue" Document series for approval of draft Recommendations by consultation

-This series of documents is used for the approval of draft Recommendations by consultation.
-The designation for this series is "BL".

-3.5.10 "Pink" document series
+3.5.9 Study Group/1000 document series

 This series of documents is used for contributions to the RA from a Study Group and Study Group Chairmen.
 They typically contain draft Recommendations and draft Questions for approval, as well as draft versions of ITU-R Resolutions associated with the specific work of a Study Group.
-(N.B.
-Other ITU-R Resolutions of an administrative nature use the PLEN document series; see § 3.5.11).

-3.5.11 "PLEN" document series
+3.5.10 "PLEN" document series

-This series of documents is used during RAs for all documentation other than those appearing as "pink documents".
+This series of documents is used during RAs for all documentation other than those appearing as Study Group documents.
 In particular, it is used for contributions from the membership.

+3.5.11 Documents on the Group Sharepoint sites

+A document exchange area, called a Share Folder, has been set up on a Sharepoint website for each Group.
+These sites are used as a means to allow working documents to be shared amongst participants.
+Participants having an ITU TIES account are able to upload and/or download any electronic files used for discussions and the development of draft texts during the meetings, before submitting the draft texts to the BR Secretariat to be prepared as formal TEMP documents.

 4 Procedures related to Study Group meetings